 Group Managing Director

-I am Group Managing Director of the Westin Group of companies.
-Previously I had finance and operational roles within large retails groups.
-Away from work, I enjoy spending time with my wife, son and daughter.
+Ian is Group Managing Director of the Westin Group of companies.
+Previously he had finance and operational roles within large retail groups.
+Away from work, he enjoys spending time with his wife, son and daughter.

 Michael Limb BSc

 Michael began his career as a trainee with a company making drive systems for industrial motors and have over 35 years’ experience of field service / aftercare across a variety of business sectors.
 He has been a field engineer, worked in technical support and progressed into a management role several years ago.He oversees the management of the repair and mechanical engineering workshops and is working to increase efficiency by improving working and administrative procedures.

 Fraser started with us in 2006 as an apprentice motor technician.
 He spent several years learning to repair and rewind electro-mechanical equipment while completing his advanced modern apprenticeship.
 When a role of trainee electrical engineer became available, he took the offer and has been in the technical services team ever since.
 He now manages the department and assists Michael Limb in the technical aspects of the running of the company.
 "Working with Michael, my aim is to continually develop Westin Drives to exceed our customers' expectations in everything we do," he says.
 Outside work, Fraser enjoys spending time with his fiance Laura, exploring the watering holes of Yorkshire and playing tennis.